FiditeNemini/artcraft/docs/README.md

       // If you're building a Twitch integration, these are good voices
       // to highlight for streamers.
       "is_twitch_featured": false,

+      // FOR APP AND EXTENSION DEVELOPERS
+      //
+      // This is an optional, but guaranteed unique identifier for the voice.
+      // It's meant to aid in Twitch and Discord applications, eg. if the value
+      // here is "mario", you could make the command `/tts mario "Itsa me, Mario"`
+      // map to the given voice in your hypothetical TTS application.
+      //
+      // These values will be specially curated by our staff.
+Only moderators
+      // have the ability to set or edit these values, and by default most voices
+      // will report a null value here.
+Since FakeYou supports potentially many
+      // models for single speakers, we'll make sure to set the best sounding
+      // options here and update them whenever necessary.
+      //
+      // Field type: `string | null`
+      "maybe_suggested_unique_bot_command": "frieza",

       // Categories this voice belongs to
       "category_tokens": [